thejoshcrawford/thejoshcrawford.github.io/_posts/2015-01-27-create-ssl-certificate-startssl-azure-post.md

 comments: true
 ---

-Creating an SSL certificate for a website is a necessary task, but one infrequently completed.
+Creating an SSL certificate for a website is a necessary task, but one may be infrequently completed.
+Because of this I always seem to forget how to generate and install my SSL certificate properly.
 StartSSL has been my go to certificate authority because of the suggestions by [Troy Hunt](http://www.troyhunt.com/2013/09/the-complete-guide-to-loading-free-ssl.html).
 They are very inexpensive however their website isn't the most intuitive.
 That being said I usually forget the steps I need to follow to create an SSL cert for a new site so as a reminder I created these quick and dirty steps for creating and using a certificate with StartSSL for an Azure website.
 I am not security expert so comment below if you know of a better or more secure method.

 1. Generate StartSSL Cert
   * Authenticate with [http://startssl.com](http://startssl.com)